HaleyEgan/Humpback-Whale-Song-Classification/README.md

 ## Dataset Information

-**Source**: Center for Cetacean Research and Conservation (Nan Hauser's dataset), and open source audio recordings from Hawaii and Monterey.
+**Source**: Center for Cetacean Research and Conservation (Nan Hauser's dataset) from Bermuda and the Cook Islands, and open source audio recordings from Hawaii and Monterey.

 #### Audio Format Specifications: